-CEP's mission is to expose faculty members to diverse educational strategies in order to promote academic excellence and ensure high-caliber student performance.
+Consequently, CEP's mission is to expose faculty members to diverse educational strategies in order to promote academic excellence and ensure high-caliber student performance.
 New faculty, permanent faculty, librarians, counselors, graduate students, and academic management personnel are all considered part of the Center's mission.
-The Center covers all aspects of professional development including teaching, learning, evaluation, technology, and research.
+The Center covers all aspects of professional development including teaching, learning, assessment, evaluation, technology, and research strategies.
 Its goal is to create a community of well-prepared and motivated individuals who will contribute to the academic excellence of our institution.

-Services include annual orientations for new faculty and graduate teaching assistants, annual trainings for graduate lab assistants, retreats to recruit and develop interdisciplinary teams of resource professors, and seminars for faculty and graduate students during the academic year.
-The seminars, tailored to fit the audience's needs, involve theory along with hands-on activities.
-Services also include workshops for academic management, videotaping of classes for self-evaluation, educational research activities, and individual assistance for departments and faculty.
-For more information call (787) 832-4040, extensions 3829 or 3674, (787) 265-3829, Fax (787) 831-5249.
-E-mail: cep@uprm.edu,
+Services include annual orientations for new faculty and all graduate students, trainings for graduate lab assistants, retreats to recruit and develop interdisciplinary teams of resource professors, and seminars for faculty and graduate students during the academic year.
+Activities are tailored to fit the audience's needs, involve theory along with hands-on activities.
+Services also include workshops for academic management, educational research activities, and individual assistance for departments and faculty.
+In accordance with Certification 96-76-596, CEP keeps track of faculty and graduate student participation in professional development activities.
+Stakeholders can access this information via CEP web site and generate reports and certificates as needed.